velickovicdj/A315-54K-34P6-OpenCore/README.md

 I went with an Intel wireless card for the Wi-Fi & Bluetooth as it was a cheaper solution (I got it for like 5 bucks used), and to be honest, I have no complaints whatsoever.
 The Wi-Fi & Bluetooth are working perfectly, I would say even better than what I had with `QCA9377` in Linux.
 For now, I'm just happy that I have 1 more USB port and that I don't have to use a USB Wi-Fi card anymore.

 If you want a working Wi-Fi & Bluetooth out of the box, I suggest you look for Apple-branded Broadcom wireless counterparts.

-## :x: Not working:

-- /

-Other than the Wi-Fi & Bluetooth (Which are now working), I haven't had any issues running macOS with this configuration - it runs like a charm.
-Perhaps the only thing I could improve is the boot time.
-It's not that is slow (takes around 15 seconds from boot picker to login screen), but I think it has some room for improvement since it's running on NVMe.

 ## Credits: